|

 While relatively rare in people, it does affect roughly 1,000 to 1,500 young

-usually are located in the knee region, but they can be found in any bone.
+are located in the knee region, but they can be found in any bone.
+At one time,

-At one time, the standard treatment was amputation of the limb techniques
+the standard treatment was amputation of the limb techniques for resecting the

 limb.
 "Dogs are a tremendous model for human osteosarcoma," Dr. Withrow

-to chemotherapy like it does in people."
-Treating these tumors in larger
+chemotherapy like it does in people."
+Treating these tumors in larger dogs, he

-dogs, he adds, parallels their treatment in young adults, which is why their
+adds, parallels their treatment in young adults, which is why their results are

-years with an animal."
-Thus, veterinary oncologists know sooner if the
+within a few years with an animal."
+Thus, veterinary oncologists know sooner if

 Coordinating research on companion animal cancers with human cancer